 2006: My DVD, How to Build a Guitar: The String, Stick, Box Method was released showcasing cigar box guitars as the way to learn to build a guitar in a walk before you run style.
 Afterwards, I discovered other cigar box guitar makers, and found an entire sub-culture already in existence dedicated to the cigar box guitar and its relatives.
 I was interviewed for the PBS documentary Songs Inside the Box, for the pilot episode of Alabama Backroads and for Premier Guitar magazine for that DVD.

 2010: My second DVD, How to Build a Guitar: Vintage Cigar Box Guitar Construction was released as the prequel to String, Stick, Box.
 In this DVD, I cast aside everything non-essential to both the guitar and to the tools to create them.
 Using only an electric drill, I created one of my main guitars I use on stage today.
+Though this is my favorite DVD for the quality of filming and editing, it's often overlooked for the content on the original DVD which used much lower definition equipment.

 2010: Obsessed with cigar box guitars, I searched for everything I could to learn more about them.
 I never found a single source about them so I decided to write my book, One Man’s Trash: A History of the Cigar Box Guitar, as a collection of everything that I’ve discovered, and about that process of searching.
 It was a natural extension of my recording and filming to publish this book.
 It is my wish now for other guitar players and makers to grow through the experience of producing sounds with their fingers on strings, to working with their hands on the instruments they play.